When running on a heterogeneous cluster, the DataImportCronTemplate objects

 (HCO) must be annotated with the ssp.kubevirt.io/dict.architectures

-annotation, where the value is the list of the architectures supported by the
+annotation.
+The value of this annotation is a list of architectures supported by

 For pre-defined DICTs, this annotation is already set.
 For custom DICTs